23 of the Best Types of Orchids to Grow as Houseplants

 Phragmipediums are warm to intermediate growers and require bright, indirect light.

-Intermediate and advanced orchid enthusiasts will be the most successful growing phragmipediums, and that is largely due to their moisture requirements.
+Intermediate and advanced orchid enthusiasts will be the most successful growing phragmipediums, as they have very specific moisture requirements.

 Most species require a damp potting medium, and some are even grown with their pots sitting in saucers of water – a condition which would put many houseplants on the express train straight to Root Rot Central.